vincentsels/addressing-in-email/README.md

 > John,
 >
-> Could you have a look at this problem and find a solution?
+> Could you have a look at this issue and find a solution?

 #### Multiple recipients, no common introduction

 Occasionally, it's better to address multiple people in one mail on a single subject.
-Typically, just address the person right before you ask him/her a question.
+Typically, just address the person right before you ask him or her a question.

 > John,
 >